-Picture this: It’s Friday, and after the long work week, all you want to do is go home and sit with your family, friends or maybe alone on your nice comfy couch.
+Picture this: It’s Friday, and after the long work week, all you want to do is go home and sit with your family and friends or maybe alone on your comfy couch.
 As you unlock the door, you open it to find a waft of hot air blowing right at you.
 The humidity and mugginess overwhelm you, and your first thought is to run to the thermostat, but there might be a few issues you’ll want to explore.
-So if your finding that your AC isn’t working like it once was — here’s what you’ll want to consider:
+So if you find that your AC isn’t working like it once was — here’s what you’ll want to consider:

 Have You Changed Your Filters?